 Camera angles, lighting, pacing, and storytelling – these topics run through the minds of students on SFC’s Broadcast Team and SFCtv every day!

 What goes on behind the scenes of these broadcasting programs, and what are the lifelong benefits of taking these courses at SFC?
-John Salyer, an Upper School SFC teacher and coach of 35 years, gives us all the details.
+John Salyer, an High School SFC teacher and coach of 35 years, gives us all the details.
 He shares how the program has evolved since its inception, what students gain from their involvement in broadcasting, and why it’s such a popular choice for new students.

 What Are Broadcast and SFCtv?